splunk/public-o11y-docs/get-started/service-description.rst

 The Splunk distributions of OpenTelemetry instrumentation are open-source software agents and libraries that can instrument back-end applications and front-end experiences for Splunk APM and Splunk RUM.
 Setup, configuration, transformation, and sending data from the instrumentation agents and libraries is your responsibility, including maintaining version compatibility and installing, configuring, and managing automatic and manual instrumentations.
 See :ref:`get-started-application` and :ref:`rum-gdi` for more information.

+Splunk officially supports the Splunk distributions of OpenTelemetry instrumentation, including manual instrumentation.
+Splunk only provides best-effort support for the upstream OpenTelemetry SDKs.

 Ingest API endpoints
 -------------------------------------------------------------

 You can use the REST API to send telemetry directly to Splunk Observability Cloud.
-This might be useful when you can't use the Splunk OpenTelemetry Collector or when you've specific networking or security requirements.
+This might be useful when you can't use the Splunk Distribution of OpenTelemetry Collector or when you've specific networking or security requirements.
 See :ref:`rest-api-ingest` for more information.
 If your organization has stringent networking security policies that apply to sending data to third parties, see :ref:`allow-services`.

 Data retention
 -------------------------------------------------------------